eduardlio/learn-js-through-web/readme.md

 What is this place?

-A bee's got a brain
+A BEE's got a brain
 the size of a pinhead.